NHSDigital/spine-demo/ReadMe.md

    + 2b - Launch Postman by running - **./{path to your extracted Postman files}/Postman/app/Postman**

 3. Launch Postman and click on the **Settings** icon (the wrench in the top right corner).
 Make sure **SSL certificate verification** is turned **OFF**.
-4. Launch Postman and import the **NRL.postman_collection.json file** from the repository.
+4. On Postman click the import button (top left) and import **NRL.postman_collection.json file** from the repository.
 You should see an NRL folder on the left sidebar.
 5. Go to the NHS number spreadsheet(https://docs.google.com/spreadsheets/d/1jzXrC_5nWPcoq5n5fhU4qPk-nFtUT9-VIvK-rjW_t2c/edit?usp=sharing).
 Select your NHS number to use.
 Copy this somewhere safe and put Y if you’re using it.

 **NOTE: Certificate checks have been removed from the server to allow simpler workshop access.**